 Travel restrictions have impacted many of our boutique tour partners, and Jean-Marie is no exception.
-With the easing of travel restrictions, Jean-Marie plans his first Christmas in Provence tour from December 11 – 18, 2021.
+With the easing of travel restrictions, Jean-Marie is planning a Lavender Tour in Provence from June 25 – July 2, 2022.
 We caught up with Jean-Marie in Sydney to understand more about his background and details about this tour.

 What is your connection with Provence?